 By appropriating the enormous and ever growing repertoire of historical Islamophobia, we create a poetics of terror.
 We are the death cult – a natural outgrowth of late capitalism – forging a new Occidentalism.

 Below is a short video documenting our gig and communal zombie-cake eating performance, which took place at Shh Space in North Parramatta in April 2017.
-The zombie is employed as a signifier for racist, Islamophobic hallucinations of an acopalyptic Muslim takeover, which we reverse engineered in a macabre zombie-brain eating ceremony.
-You can read about my theory linking Orientalism/Islamophobia and the modern zombie here.
+The zombie here signifies the racist, Islamophobic hallucinations of an apocalyptic Muslim takeover, which we reverse engineer in a macabre zombie-brain eating ceremony.
+You can read about my essay linking Orientalism/Islamophobia and the modern zombie here.

 For the latest Hazeen news you can follow our facebook page here.